 Can Monstera subpinnata grow in direct sunlight?

-Should I wipe Monstera subpinnata leaves?
+Should I clean Monstera subpinnata leaves?